BrightMoon-FFRC037/Dissertations/Biology/Molecular Biology/Enligtening Stories in the Cell.md

 That is the reason why I set up the file to record such thoughts and stories.

-# Why DNA Replicates from 3' to 5'
+# Why DNA Replicates from 5' to 3' ?
 ## Logic
 * Engergy, which is like Olimpic Flame relayed by athletes, is stored at 5' end of each nuleoside. **(Root of the asymmetry)**
 * If there is a mistake, self-correction will be carried out by exonulease subunit or protein domain of DNA Polymerase, which leads to the error nuleoside to by cleaved off the strand.